sptankard/digitalsecuritycurriculum/pages/02.curriculum/07.connecting-to-internet/chapter7.en.md

 <div class="GLBL_H2" markdown="1">## TOR</div>

-Tor 29 is used by political activists, whistleblowers, journalists, domestic violence survivors, and average people around the world who need to shield their identities as they read and write online.
+Tor<sup>3</sup> is used by political activists, whistleblowers, journalists, domestic violence survivors, and average people around the world who need to shield their identities as they read and write online.

 It helps you hide your IP address and prevent browser fingerprinting, making it more difficult for online trackers and even governments to surveil you.

 In countries where huge swaths of the Internet are blocked, people use Tor to access the open, uncensored web.
 Tor is an effective censorship circumvention tool, allowing its users to reach otherwise blocked destinations or content.

 The range of people who use Tor are actually part of what makes it so secure.
-Tor hides you among the other users on the network, so the more populous and diverse the user base for Tor is, the more your anonymity will be protected.30
+Tor hides you among the other users on the network, so the more populous and diverse the user base for Tor is, the more your anonymity will be protected.<sup>4</sup>

 There are lots of reasons you might want to use Tor.
 They can include: